core-interaction/core-interaction.github.io/topic/everything/index.md

 All these desktop “apps” are built in [Electron](https://www.electronjs.org)—and so are really just web pages inside a slim, platform-native wrapper.
 (Essentially, a single-website browser.)

 The core application only has to be written once, instead of rewritten for each platform.
 And why design it all again?
+(Designers are expensive.)
 Why hire Windows and Mac devs when you can just hire web devs? …then why hire iOS or Android devs, either?
+(Developers are even more expensive.)

 {% comment %} ![mobile.png](mobile.png) {% endcomment %}